ChrisB2351/vinyl-scanner/README.md

 - [`docs/shelf.pdf`](./docs/shelf.pdf): ready to print PDF file exported to life-size.
 - [`docs/shelf.dwg`](./docs/shelf.dwg): original file with the schematics and a layer with the dimensions.

+After laser cutting, we would advise to put some light blocking foam on the inside, so that the light does not shine through the thin multiplex.
+Additionally, some extra holes have to be drilled in the bottom plate and the backplate to make space for the nuts and bolts to keep it all together.

 ## Documentation

 You can find more documentation in the following files: